Net-Burst.Net

 Astoundingly, not even the Eternal Son of God, the Infinite Lord of Glory, could be granted the authority to fulfill the exalted role of Ultimate High Priest without his familiarity with, and memory of, his own suffering (for a short explanation, see The Unexpected Value of Bad Memories).

 Someone who finds study highly taxing devotes year after arduous year to medical studies.
 Finally he qualifies as a doctor.
 Now all the hard work is behind him and at last he can truly help people, save lives and reap all the benefits of his study.
-Can you imagine him rendering all his efforts a useless waste by praying to forget everything he has learnt?
+Can you imagine him rendering all his efforts a useless waste by praying to forget everything he has learned?

-We don’t need more self-proclaimed experts who trample on other people’s feelings; arrogant theorizers exposing themselves to the wrath of God by ignorantly thinking they are helping when they are devastating people who are already writhing in inner agony.
+We don’t need more self-proclaimed experts who trample on other people’s feelings; arrogant theorizers grieving God by ignorantly thinking they are helping when they are devastating people who are already writhing in inner agony.
 The world is filled with – in fact has had its fill of – such people.
 What are as rare as diamonds, however, are people who truly understand; people whose advice does not come from a book or vain imagination but from genuine experience; leaders who, like Jesus, can say, “I’ve been there – follow me.”
 You’ve endured what it takes to qualify as one of those rare and valued people who truly know.
 Now, with almost all the sweat and tears behind you, will you throw it all away by praying to forget it all?

 The great apostle Paul seems to have suffered no loss of memory when reeling off the precise number and ways in which he was tortured: